Catholic Life of the School

 Our Lady’s School is a Voluntary Aided Catholic School established to support Catholic parents in their responsibility for the spiritual, academic, physical, moral, cultural and religious development of their children in accordance with the teachings of the Church.

-Our Lady’s School offers pupils the experience to grow and develop in a loving community into mature Christians who live for the Father, in accordance with the teachings of Jesus Christ in the power of the Holy Spirit within the Sacraments of the Church.
+We offer pupils the experience to grow and develop in a loving community into mature Christians who live for the Father, in accordance with the teachings of Jesus Christ in the power of the Holy Spirit within the Sacraments of the Church.
 Both through Religious Education and in the general life of the school, pupils are prepared to witness to moral and spiritual values in the wider world.
 Religious education is the “core of the core curriculum” in our Catholic school.
 Our mission ‘Learning and loving together, we grow with Jesus’ helps develop the whole child as an individual.